 For more details, visit our post-approval review page: https://uwm.edu/irb/submission/post-approval-review/

 - Any study that has received full board or expedited approval may be selected.

 - Initially, however, we will focus on the following types of studies:

 Who will review my study?

-- One or more of the IRB office staff (Melissa, Melody, & Leah).
+- One or more of the IRB office staff (Melody and/or Leah).
 An IRB member may perform the review as well.

 How often will my studies be reviewed?